 Coming in at the top spot again for 2022 is backtrader.
 I still consider it Python’s swiss-army knife for algorithmic trading.

 Backtrader is a feature-rich Python framework for backtesting and trading.
 Backtrader aims to be simple and allows you to write reusable trading strategies, indicators, and analyzers instead of spending time building infrastructure.
 Backtrader is fantastic for using daily data, but it can struggle as an intraday algo trading platform.

 - Very clean “pythonic” code that gets out of your way.

 - Supports both backtesting and live-trading, enabling a smooth transition of strategy development to deployment.

 - Great for beginning traders to developers new to Python.

 - Can have issues when using enormous datasets.

 - Good at everything but not great at anything except for its simplicity.

-The core of the LEAN Engine is written in C#; but it operates on Linux, Mac and Windows operating systems.
-It supports algorithms written in Python 3.6, C#, or F#.
+The core of the LEAN Engine is written in C#, but it operates on Linux, Mac, and Windows operating systems.
+It supports Python 3.6, C#, or F# algorithms.
 Lean drives the web-based algorithmic trading platform QuantConnect.